 A quick update on two purchases in my portfolio.
 As with the last iteration, this one also includes a new position in the portfolio.

-- Second purchase: I initiated a new position in one of the largest companies in the world; with 3 shares of Alphabet Inc (GOOGL) @ $1,184.00.
+- Second purchase: I initiated a new position in one of the largest companies in the world: Alphabet Inc (GOOGL) @ $1,184.00.
 There are a lot of reasons to own GOOGL – one of the most forward looking companies, founder-operated, arguably best tech talent in the world, largest online ad platform, wide moat (can you imagine life without Google…not just as consumers, but also as a business?), good capital allocation and reinvestment in business, optionality play on unmonetized segments that will sooner or later get commercialized (Alphabet’s subsidiaries include Calico, CapitalIG, DeepMind, Google, Google Fiber, GV, Jigsaw, Loon, Makani, Sidewalk Labs, Verily, Waymo, Wing, and X).
 This is a starter position in what I expect to be a core holding for years to come, and will continue adding shares in coming months.

 What are your thoughts on these purchases.
 Share a comment below.

 Full Disclosure: Long JNJ, GOOGL.
 Our full list of holdings is available here.